nikogura/nikogura.com/GolangDesignTips.md

 The point is you need to write golang as golang, not as C, or ruby, or python, etc.  Each language has its synatx, but also it's _idiom_.
 You have to learn both, else you're missing out on the features that make each language worth using.

 Packages in golang are another good example.
-All to often people build these labrynthine package trees, and shit gets complicated real quick.
-Then you need extra tooling like [mage](https://magefile.org/) to build things.
+All too often people build these labyrinthine package trees, and shit gets complicated real quick.
+You don't need that much complexity.
+Keep it flat.
+If you really need a different package, make a totally different module with it's own lifecycle in a differnet repo.

+If you don't follow this advice, you need extra tooling like [mage](https://magefile.org/) to build things.
 I'm not knocking the developers of Mage.
-I'm sure they're lovely people, but if you keep your golang packages flat, you don't need it.
+I'm sure they're lovely people, but no matter how well they solve this problem doesn't change the fact that if you keep your golang packages flat, you don't need it.

+We engineers sometimes get so focused on solving a problem, or doing something _better_ that we lose sight of the fact that we're solving the _wrong problem_.
+It's like killing yourself to become a better dog trainer - except the critter in front of you is a cat, and the cat _just doesn't care_.

 I'm reminded of an anecdote from the early days of Git and Mercurial.
 It went something like this:  "If you have a simple build and release process, you probably only need Mercurial.
 If your release process is so complicated that you need the extra control that Git provides, you should probably go back and rethink it.".